itefixnet/cwpass/README.md

 ## License

+This project is licensed under the BSD 2-Clause License.
 See LICENSE file for details.